UpasakaRickicki/buddhadust/pts-ebooks/an/README.md

 # AN Reformatting Notes

-* All operations just take longer, especially generating the HTML TOC
+* All operations just take longer, especially generating the HTML TOC and adding the cover

 # Build Steps